Hardware-Software Co-Design Workflow for SoC Platforms

 The part of the design that you want to run in hardware must use MATLAB syntax or Simulink blocks that are supported and configured for HDL code generation.
 See:

 HDL IP Core Generation: Enclose the hardware part of your design in an atomic Subsystem block or MATLAB function, and use the HDL Workflow Advisor to define and generate an HDL IP core.

 The following diagram shows a design that has been partitioned into a hardware part, in orange, and software part, in blue.
 HDL IP core generation creates an IP core from the hardware part of the model.
 The IP core includes hardware interface components such as AXI4 accessible registers, AXI4 or AXI4-Lite interfaces, AXI4-Stream or AXI4-Stream Video interfaces, AXI4 Master interfaces, and external ports.

 Embedded System Tool Integration: As part of the HDL Workflow Advisor IP core generation workflow, you insert your generated IP core into a reference design, and generate an FPGA bitstream for the SoC hardware.

 The reference design is a predefined embedded system integration project.
 It contains all elements the Intel or Xilinx® software needs to deploy your design to the SoC platform, except for the custom IP core and embedded software that you generate.

 The following diagram illustrates the relationship between the reference design, in green, and the generated IP core, in orange.

-If you have an Embedded Coder license, you can automatically generate the software interface model and script, generate embedded code from it, and build and run the executable on the Linux® kernel on the ARM® processor.
+If you have an Embedded Coder license, you can automatically generate the software interface model and host interface script, generate embedded code from it, and build and run the executable on the Linux® kernel on the ARM® processor.
 The generated embedded software includes AXI driver code generated from the AXI driver blocks that controls the HDL IP core.